 Sherry is going to be the occupant of both the fourth and fifth spots on our list.
 One for the Dry Sherry lovers and another spot for the Cream Sherry lovers.
 Both are unique within their own right and if you’re looking for a general and in-depth look at all things Sherry, then simply click here.

 Without a doubt Sherry is a drink that has that festive feeling.
 Sometimes confined to a drink for our Grandparents when they come over, but don’t let them have all the fun!
-Sherry is a delicious dessert wine that we should all enjoy.
+Sherry is a delicious dessert wines for Christmas that we should all enjoy.

 There are three basic kinds of dry Sherry.
 Fino, Amontillado and Oloroso.
 Oloroso is the boldest and biggest of the three, with seasoned Oloroso oak barrels often being in very high demand amongst whiskey makers.
 (Puckette and Hammack 2018, pg.170).

-The final place on our list of Christmas tipples is Cream Sherry.
+The final place on our list of dessert wines for Christmas is Cream Sherry.
 Cream Sherry however, may not have the appearance that you’d expect.
 While cream may throw up images of Baileys or Advocaat, in fact Cream Sherry is far more similar in appearance to traditional still wines.

 Cream Sherry is made through the blending of the previously mentioned Oloroso Sherry, with Pedro Ximénez Sherry, (sometimes referred to as PX).
 Winemakers will use dried Pedro Ximénez grapes to make this sweeter Sherry.
 Drying the grapes concentrates the sugars, allowing for a far sweeter final product.